Navy10021/FakeLense/README.md

    ```

 ### STEP 2.
 Prepare the Dataset
 To prepare the dataset, you need to run the ***preprocessing.py*** script.
 This script will automatically preprocess the text, label it, and split it into a training and testing dataset with an 8:2 ratio.
-The processed data will then be saved as ***train.csv*** and ***test.csv*** in the ./data/ folder.

 Run the following command:
  ```bash
    python preprocessing.py
    ```
-After running this script, you should have two files:
+After running this script, you should have two files in the ./data/ folder:
   - train.csv: Training data
   - test.csv: Testing data